Cosmetology Schools in Wisconsin

 Average yearly salary for cosmetologists in Wisconsin

-Future employment prospects are well below the nationwide average, with projected job growth of -2% overall through 2028.
+Future employment prospects are well below the nationwide average, with the number of cosmetology jobs projected to decrease by 2% through 2028.
 However, as beauty professionals retire and leave the field, cosmetologist positions will still become available.

 The highest-paying metropolitan and nonmetropolitan areas for cosmetologists in Wisconsin are: